 Some hardware platforms provide support for MLE with firmware routines for measuring the identity (usually the hash of the binary code) of the components in a boot sequence.
 An example of a hardware-based cryptographic storage module that implements the measured boot process is the standards-based Trusted Platform Module (TPM), which has been standardized by the Trusted Computing Group (TCG) [4].
-The TPM has special registers called Platform Configuration Registers (PCRs) for storing the various measurements.
-Its architecture consists of two main components: Root of Trust for Storage (RTS) and Root of Trust for Reporting (RTR).
+The three main components of a TPM are: (a) Root of Trust for Measurement (RTM) - makes integrity measurements (generally a cryptographic hash) and converts them into assertions, (b) Root of Trust for Integrity (RTI) - provides protected storage, integrity protection, and a protected interface to store and manage assertions, and (c) Root of Trust for Reporting (RTR) - provides a protected environment and interface to manage identities and sign assertions.
+The RTM measures the next piece of code following the boot sequence.
+The measurements are stored in special registers called Platform Configuration Registers (PCRs).
+The TPM has special registers called Platform Configuration Registers (PCRs) and Root of Trust for Reporting (RTR).
 The function of RTM is to make integrity measurements (generally a cryptographic hash) and send them to RTS.
 RTS then holds the component's identities, measurements, and other sensitive information.
 The RTM also measures the next piece of code following the boot sequence.